The Language Rights Blog

 If there is one principle of criminal justice systems that stands deeply rooted in all countries, it is that of fair trials.
 And a fair trial, especially for refugees entering the West from Syria and Afghanistan, demands a fair process of interpreting from their native language to English.
 It is Read more…

-By The Language Rights Blog, 9 months9 months ago
+By The Language Rights Blog, 3 years2 weeks ago

 Posts